-Otunba Olutola Senbore, a director of the Bank, is over 70 years of age and in accordance with section 252 of the Companies and Allied Matters Act, discloses same and he is still desirous of continuing as a Director of the Bank.
+Otunba Olutola Senbore, a director of the Bank, is over 70 years of age.
+In accordance with Section 252 of the Companies and Allied Matters Act Cap C20, Laws of the Federation of Nigeria 2004, he discloses same and is still desirous of continuing as a director of the Bank.

-The Directors' fees for the financial year ending December 31, 2013 shall be fixed at N250,000,000.00 only and a resolution to approve shall be proposed.
+The directors' fees for the financial year ending December 31, 2013 shall be fixed at ₩150,000,000.00 only and a resolution to approve shall be proposed.